gregpalmr/alluxio-spark-eks/alluxio/README.md

 ### c.
 Deploy Alluxio pods with the Helm chart

 With the helm values yaml file configured for Alluxio master nodes and worker nodes (and persistent storage for each), deploy the Alluxio pods using the Helm chart command.
+The first time the Alluxio cluster is deployed, you must format the master node journals, so add the --set journal.format.runFormat=true argument to the command.
 Use the command:

-     $ helm install alluxio -f alluxio/alluxio-helm-values.yaml alluxio-charts/alluxio
+     $ helm install alluxio --set journal.format.runFormat=true -f alluxio/alluxio-helm-values.yaml alluxio-charts/alluxio

 ### d.
 Verify the Alluxio cluster deployed successfully